onox/orka/README.md

 - **Windows and input devices**.
 Use [AWT][url-awt] to manage input devices like the pointer, keyboard, and gamepads, and windows that can display 3D graphics.
 It has a similar purpose as GLFW and SDL.
-Alternatively, a library like [SDL][url-sdl] can be used instead to create windows and process input.

 - **Joysticks and gamepads**.
 Manage joysticks and gamepads.
 Analog axes can be filtered with a low-pass filter, dead zones